LiZhuoHong/SegLand/README.md

-# SegLand
-Generalized Few-Shot Meets Remote Sensing: Discovering Novel Classes in Land Cover Mapping via Hybrid Semantic Segmentation Framework
+# SegLand: Generalized Few-Shot Meets Remote Sensing: Discovering Novel Classes in Land Cover Mapping via Hybrid Semantic Segmentation Framework
-# Paraformer: Updating Large-scale High-resolution Land Cover Maps from Low-resolution Historical Labels
 Land-cover mapping is one of the vital applications in Earth observation.
 As natural and human activities change the landscape, the land-cover map needs to be rapidly updated.
 However, discovering newly appeared land-cover types in existing classification systems is still a non-trivial task hindered by various scales of complex land objects and insufficient labeled data over a wide-span geographic area.
 To address these limitations, we propose a generalized few-shot segmentation-based framework, named SegLand, to update novel classes in high-resolution land-cover mapping.

 The SegLand is accepted by the CVPR 2024 L3D-IVU workshop and score **:rocket:1st place in the OpenEarthMap Land Cover Mapping Few-Shot Challenge:rocket:**.
 See you in CVPR (Seattle, 17 June)!